Axway-API-Management-Plus/apigateway-openlogging-elk/helm/README.md

 1. __Node Port__
 Here the administrative effort is higher, but it can be worthwhile from the throughput to set up the Logstash service as a node port and to configure Filebeat accordingly on all nodes.
 You need to know, that per default the Logstash Node-Affinity makes sure, that only 1 Logstash is deployed per Kubernetes worker node.
-This is the recommended approach.
+Of course, you can connect an appropriate external load balancer in front of the exposed node port.
+Please note also in this case to set a TTL value for filebeat.
+See further below.

+NodePort is enabled by default and exposes Logstash on port: 32001 on each Node.

 2. __Load Balancer__

-In the case of an load balancer, care must be taken to ensure that Filebeat is set with an appropriate [TTL](https://www.elastic.co/guide/en/beats/filebeat/7.12/logstash-output.html#_ttl) to ensure that the load is evenly distributed between the availbel logstash instances.
+If you run the platform in a cloud environment, such as GCP, AWS, etc., you can use load balancers to automatically provision an external IP address for Logstash.
+However, care must be taken to ensure that Filebeat is set with an appropriate [TTL](https://www.elastic.co/guide/en/beats/filebeat/7.12/logstash-output.html#_ttl) to ensure that the load is evenly distributed between the available Logstash instances.
 (See here for more details https://github.com/elastic/beats/issues/661)

 ## Use externally provided Secrets & ConfigMaps